 To achieve the goals of the NRI program, funding will be available to support basic research in robotics science and technology as well as research and development in shared infrastructures that support basic research.
 While disciplinary research is important, the NRI program encourages cross-disciplinary projects with an emphasis on human-robot interaction.
 The list below is a sampling of basic research topics relevant to co-robots.
 Some topics will appear in multiple categories.
-This list is by no means exclusive.
+This list is by no means exhaustive.
 Proposers are encouraged to incorporate other topics that support the co-robot theme into their proposals.
+However, proposers are reminded that NRI proposals must show a compelling connection to co-robotics.